pulumi/pulumi/docs/metadata.md

 Each parameter has the following properties:

 * `name`: A name unique amongst all parameters.
+* `description`: An optional long-form description of the parameter.
 * `type`: A parameter type, restricting the legal values.
 * `default`: A default value to be supplied if missing from the caller.
 * `optional`: If `true`, this parameter is optional.